Ahdak/blog/_posts/2019-12-08-effective-java-part-7.md

 > It is almost never appropriate to use an optional as a key, value, or element in collection or array

 # Item 56 : Write doc comments for all exposed API elements
+If an API is to be usable, ti must be documented.
+The java programming environment generates API documentation automatically from source code with specially formatted documentation comments, more commonly known as *doc comments*.

+To document your API properly, you must precede every exported class, interface, constructor, method, and field with a doc comment.
+It is frustrating and error-prone to use an API with missing documentation comments.

+## Documentation
+- The doc comment for a method should describe the contract between the method and its client :
+  - what the method does ?
+  - how it does its job ?
+  - preconditions (`@throws`)
+  - side effects
+- Doc comments should be readable both in the source code and in the generated documentation.
+- When documenting a generic type or method, be sure to document all type parameters
+- When documenting an `enum` type, be sure to document the constants
+- When documenting an annotation type, be sure to document any members as well as the type itself
+- Whether or not a class or static method os thread-safe, you should document it thread-safety

+Javadoc automatically checks for adherence to many of the recommendations in this item.
+In Java 7, the command line switch `-Xdoclint` was required to get this behavior.
+In java 8 & 9, checking is enabled by default.